Aerocar Flies On

 |

-Molt Taylor’s dream of a practical
+Molt Taylor’s dream of a

 flying car lives on.
-The current keeper of the flame, Ed Sweeney, has been
+The current keeper of the flame, Ed Sweeney, has

 flying Taylor’s vintage 1956 Aerocar at AirVenture all week, plus he’s